GeniusPenguin9/Anemo-Slime-UI/doc/Server API.md

 ```

 Response:
-* Body: a json that contains viewModelId and widgets data
+* Body: a json that contains viewmodelId and widgets data
 ```
 {
-    "viewModelId": "xxxxxxxx",
+    "viewmodelId": "xxxxxxxx",
     "widgetsData": [
         {
             "widgetId": "wwwwwwww",